Leonardo DiCaprio is using his Instagram platform to promote the climate crisis documentary Eating Our Way to Extinction.

 Among other issues, the hard-hitting documentary focuses on ocean dead zones, greenhouse gasses, deforestation, species extinction, and plastic pollution, all of which can be tied back to animal agriculture.

-Eating Our Way to Extinction is available to stream on Prime Video.
+Eating Our Way to Extinction is available to watch on YouTube.